hamcrest/OCHamcrest/README.md

   * `describedAs` - give the matcher a custom failure description
   * `is` - decorator to improve readability - see "Syntactic sugar" below

+* Exception

+  * `willThrowException` - assert that any NSException is thrown
+  * `willNotThrowException` - assert that no exception is thrown

 The arguments for many of these matchers accept not just a matching value, but another matcher, so matchers can be composed for greater flexibility.
 For